The Burma Army 1937-43

-Burma had been administered from India until April, 1937.
-After separation the country had achieved a degree of self-government though was still effectively controlled by the British through the Governor.
-The Government of Burma was responsible for the defence of the country and for financing the armed forces and acquiring stores and equipment from the British War Office.
+Until April 1937, Burma was administered as part of India, under the Viceroy.
+After separation the country, achieved a degree of self-government but was effectively still controlled by the British through the office of the Governor.
+The Government of Burma was responsible for the defence of the country, for financing the armed forces and for acquiring stores and equipment from the British War Office.

-The strategic significance of Burma for the defence of the region was not lost on British senior commanders and from 1937 onwards it was argued that forces in Burma should be controlled by the Commander-in Chief in India.
-This was not finally decided on until 11th December, 1941 by Prime Minister Churchill and the Chiefs of Staff.
+The strategic significance of Burma for the defence of the region was not lost on British senior commanders and from 1937 onwards it was argued that the armed forces in Burma should be controlled by the Commander-in Chief, India.
+This change in command only decided at the last hour, on 11th December 1941, by Prime Minister Churchill and the Chiefs of Staff.

 The Military Before Separation

-Before separation, the defence of Burma had been the responsibility of Burma District, part of India Command.
+Before separation, the defence of Burma was the responsibility of Headquarters Burma District, part of India Command.
 Military units serving under District command were:

 The units were grouped into areas: